Waterloo New Condos for Sale

 Why Should You Invest In Waterloo Real Estate?

-Waterloo’s real estate market has some of the best appreciation value of any city in Southern Ontario.
+Waterloo’s real estate market has some of the best potential value of any city in Southern Ontario.
 It is a university town, and multiple international companies are taking advantage of this stock of bright, educated young minds.
-It is also a great location to raise a family.
-It is commonly grouped together with Kitchener and Cambridge, and together these municipalities create the Tri-Cities.
+It's also a great place to raise a family.
+It's commonly grouped together with Kitchener and Cambridge, and together these municipalities create the Tri-Cities, otherwise known as the Waterloo Region.
 These cities are tied together by more than just proximity, as they also share many other traits, including a public transit system.

 Waterloo has two universities.
 The larger of the two is the University of Waterloo, which has an enrollment of over 35,000 students.
 It is a public research university, and it is regularly ranked as the most innovative university in Canada, having been bestowed this honour for 25 years in a row by Macleans magazine.
 They are particularly known for their engineering program, which ranks among the best in the world.